JerryTseee/FaceDetectionSystem/README.md

 # FaceDetectionSystem
-implement a face detection system by using OpenCV in C++
+implement a face detection system with Haar Cascade Algorithm, by using OpenCV in C++

 environment configuration: make sure to download OpenCV and Visual Studio in the computer.(eg. in here, my OpenCV file path is "C:\opencv")
 Below are the instructions in my case, please kindly modify them by yourselves.